 While many thought that the man bun would just be a fad, the hairstyle has proven its staying power.
-In 2017, the man bun is still a favourite style to rock.
-The look also holds its own against other on-trend options, including the much-loved pompadour and undercut.
+The man bun also holds its own against other on-trend options, including the much-loved pompadour and undercut.
 So, if your hair has a good length to it, the man bun is an excellent style to consider.
-All you need to do is find the perfect version for you.
-Luckily, we can help with that by providing you with the coolest ways to rock a man bun hairstyle.
+All you need to do is find the perfect version for you!

 1. Classic Man Bun

 The classic man bun is easy to achieve and looks great.
 The style works best on hair that is shoulder length or longer and features a simple bun tied in the middle of the back of the head.
 While the style isn’t as unique as it once was, it’s still fashionable and stylish.
 Best of all, the classic man bun is also extremely practical.
 So, if you need to get your long locks off your face or just want a sophisticated hairstyle, this is an excellent choice that doesn’t involve a trip to the barber.

 2. Short Man Bun